Isosystolic inequalities on two-dimensional Finsler tori

-Applying this process to each vertex that is not contained in an integer line, we deform our original convex polygon into a new one with strictly less area, that still meets every integer line, and such that every vertex is contained in at least one integer line.
-The number of vertices have possibly decreased during the process.
+Applying this process to each vertex that is not contained in an integer line supporting $Q$, we deform our original convex polygon into a new one (still denoted by $Q$) with at most the same area, that still meets every integer line, and such that every vertex is contained in at least one supporting integer line.
+The number of vertices may have decreased during the process.

-Now suppose that a vertex $v_i$ is contained in exactly one integer line.
-We can move the vertex $v_i$ along this integer line in at least one direction to ensure that the area decreases.
-Suppose that the correct direction corresponds to the adjacent vertex $v_{i-1}$.
-We will stop either when the vertex $v_i$ meets another integer line, or when the vertex $v_i$ meets the line $(v_{i-2},v_{i-1})$ and thus $v_{i-1}$ disappears as a vertex of $K$, see Figure \ref{fig:second}.